Sleep Apnea - Causes and Treatments

 Self-help treatments

 You may try these methods to ease your sleep apnea issues.
 It will be effective together with seeking professional help.
-Changing your daily routine lifestyle and be healthier will influence your sleep patterns and sleep apnea issues.
+Changing your daily routine and lifestyle to be healthier will influence your sleep patterns and sleep apnea issues.

-• Elevate your head and upper body with extra pillow or bath towel
+- Elevate your head and upper body with an extra pillow or a bath towel

 Professional treatments

-In order to enhance and address to your sleep apnea issue effectively, and if the self-help treatments do not help much, you may be having moderate to severe sleep apnea issue.
+In order to enhance and address your sleep apnea issue effectively, and if the self-help treatments do not help much, you may have a moderate to severe sleep apnea issue.
 You need to seek professional help.
-A consultation visit to the doctor will allow you to explore options of breathing devices and surgeries to help your sleep apnea issues.
+A consultation visit to the doctor will allow you to explore options of breathing devices and surgeries to help with your sleep apnea issues.
 The doctor will determine the severity of sleep apnea through a sleep test and recommend an appropriate treatment.
-The list of treatments and not limited to as follows:
+The list of treatments is not limited to as follows:

-• Oral devices (for opening airway during sleep)
+- Oral devices (for opening the airway during sleep)

 Speak to us now for more information on oral appliances for sleep apnea.